discretize/discretize-guides/fractals/snowblind/index.md

 <Grid>
 <Column>
 Light up the *Bonfire* with your special action key skill.
 Kill the spawning *Icebrood Elementals* or use control effects like <Control name="pull"/> to prevent them from extinguishing it and throw *Firewood* into the fire to keep it burning.
-After around 75 seconds, the ice wall will melt.
+The stronger the bonfire, the faster the ice wall will melt - usually after around 75 seconds.

 If you gain too many stacks of *Hypothermia* (one every 5 seconds), reset them at the bonfire.